REALWorld Law

 For corporate entities the annual rate of building tax is set by the local council and should in principle be between 0.08 percent and 0.2 percent for residential buildings and between 0.2 percent and 1.3 percent for non-residential ones.
 These rates can be amended each year by the local councils.

-In the case of buildings which have not been re-valued in the three years prior to the relevant fiscal year, the building tax is 5 percent.
+In the case of buildings which have not been re-valued in the five years prior to the relevant fiscal year, the building tax is 5%.

 The value on which the tax is levied is the acquisition value, the final value of construction works or the value established through a valuation report prepared by an authorised expert, as the case may be.